 Review your credit card and/or bank statements at minimum once per quarter.
 See what subscriptions you are signed up for, and do not hesitate to cancel them.
 That can stop the bleeding.

 A more innovative and pro-active thing to do is just create a simple list of subscriptions to track them, then cancel the services at will.
 A major advantage for customers (and downside for businesses) is that subscriptions can sometimes be very easy to cancel and switch for those who take the time.
 For example, if you like a Netflix show or shows, sign up for a month or two to watch them then cancel Netflix as it is simple to cancel that recurring payment.
 Then maybe switch to Disney plus or Hulu and do the same.
 Or sign up for free trials of beauty boxes or other products.
 Then cancel.
+We have a list of other tips and suggestions to reduce costs of monthly subscriptions.

 The fact is all those streaming services, monthly recurring subscriptions, online products, etc. do add up quickly.
 Spending $100, $120, $150 or so per month (before cell phone or cable type services) can impact a monthly budget.
 As it in effect becomes a “fixed” cost that you pay month in and month out.
 Be mindful of the costs, cancel services when not used (or used frequently), maybe resign up later, etc. Do not let the monthly recurring bills get ahead of you and take control of the finances.